 \section{Exact solutions}

 In this section, we consider a limit wherein fracton trajectories of like particles can be obtained exactly.
 This will confirm the numerical trajectories shown in \cref{sec:Classical trajectories}.
-For this, we consider the Hamiltonian \cref{eq:Hamiltonian_classical_1d}, switch off interactions $U(x) =0$ and set $\eta \rightarrow \infty$ to get
+For this, we consider the Hamiltonian (\ref{eq:Hamiltonian_classical_1d}), switch off interactions $U(x) =0$, and set $\eta \rightarrow \infty$ to obtain

 where, $B(x)$ is the as defined in \cref{eq:K(x) box}.
-For this form, we can obtain exact, regular fractonic trajectories for upto three particles.
-Since a solution by quadrature shown in \cref{eq:2_quadrature} exists for the two-particle Hamiltonian \cref{eq:Hamiltonian_classical_1d_2particles}, the non-trivial case is three-particles.
-We will discuss the solution for two-particles as a warm up and then proceed to three-particles.
+For this Hamiltoinain, we can obtain exact, regular fractonic trajectories for up to three particles.
+Since there exists a solution by quadrature given in \cref{eq:2_quadrature} for the two-particle Hamiltonian (\ref{eq:Hamiltonian_classical_1d_2particles}), the first non-trivial case is the three-particle case.
+We will discuss the solution for two-particles as a warm up and then proceed to three particles.